Rosie Ruiz: Boston Marathon

 Two Harvard students, John Faulkner and Sola Mahoney, recalled seeing Ruiz burst out of a crowd of spectators on Commonwealth Avenue, half a mile from the finish.
-Not long after that, freelance photographer Susan Morrow reported meeting her on the subway during the New York City Marathon and accompanying her from the subway to the race.
-She lost touch with Ruiz after that, but came forward when the news of Ruiz's dubious Boston win broke.
-According to Morrow, she met Ruiz on the subway and together they walked a distance to the finishing area, where Ruiz identified herself as an injured runner.
-She was escorted to a first aid station and volunteers marked her down as having completed the marathon, thus qualifying her for the Boston Marathon.

-New York City Marathon officials launched an investigation and could not find any sign of Ruiz near the finish line.
-On April 25, based on this and other evidence, the games committee of the New York City Marathon retroactively disqualified Ruiz from the 1979 race, with marathon director Fred Lebow saying she could not possibly have run the entire course.
-Later that week, the Boston Athletic Association (BAA) disqualified Ruiz from the Boston Marathon.
+A few days after New York City Marathon officials disqualified Ruiz, the Boston Athletic Association (BAA) disqualified Ruiz from the Boston Marathon.
 While New York's action seemed to have automatically disqualified Ruiz from Boston as well, Boston officials wanted to do their own investigation before taking action.
 Gareau was declared the female winner, with a time of 2:34:28—at the time, the fastest recorded for a woman in the Boston Marathon.
-Lyons was moved up to second; her time of 2:35:08 was the fastest ever recorded for an American woman in a marathon at that juncture.
+Lyons was moved up to second; her time of 2:35:08 was the fastest ever recorded for an American woman in a marathon at that time.

 During a CTV interview in July 2019, Gareau said that she felt pity for Ruiz, but had no ill feelings toward her.
+In an interview with the National Post, Gareau forgave Ruiz stating, "I forgave her completely.
+It’s not a big thing for me".